-One of the funniest things I’ve come across are those people who want to gain experience, but who aren’t willing to intern at a company for free.
-If you don’t know jack shit, shouldn’t you get paid jack shit in return?
+One of the funniest things I've come across are people who want to gain experience, but aren't willing to sacrifice.
+Changing jobs or industries means you'll likely need to take a pay cut and put in a lot of time.

 Several years ago, there was a lot of debate regarding employers taking advantage of their free interns.
-So, like any good Big Government would do, the US Department of Labor stepped in to establish the Internship Programs Under The Fair Labor Standards Act to protect these poor interns.
+So, like any good Big Government would do, the US Department of Labor stepped in.
+They established the Internship Programs Under The Fair Labor Standards Act to protect these poor interns.

-The “unintended consequence” of course is that there may be fewer opportunities for eager beavers to gain experience since employers might as well hire qualified, full-time employees if they have to pay!
+The “unintended consequence” of course is that there may be fewer opportunities for eager beavers to gain experience.
+Why?
+Employers might as well hire qualified, full-time employees if they have to pay!

 The $4.25 an hour job at McDonald's was the worst job I ever had.
 The manager was abusive.
 He yelled at us when we spoke Spanish and never told us we did a good job.
-You try making six Egg McMuffins in a row under pressure and see if you don’t mess up once in a while!
+You try making six Egg McMuffins in a row under pressure.
+I guarantee you'll mess up once in a while!

-I would have had no problem finding another job in traditional finance the first two years after I left in 2012.
-But I didn’t want to go back.
-Instead, I applied to probably a hundred tech/internet jobs and hardly got a response from anybody until I took a part-time consulting job at Personal Capital in 2013.
+I hardly got a response from anybody until I took a part-time consulting job at Personal Capital in 2013.
 The pay was not bad, but it was a 60%+ pay cut, even on an annualized income if I were to work there full-time.

-But after 16 years in some finance related occupation, I thought it might be interesting to explore a new industry in startup land since content marketing is scaleable across multiple industries.
+But after 16 years in some finance related occupation, I thought it might be interesting to explore a new industry.
+My interests in changing jobs went to startup land since content marketing is scaleable across multiple industries.

 One of my blogging buddies at WSPB commented in my post on “How To Get Hired If You Are Overqualified,”